mcgibbon/sympl/docs/overview.rst

 * Code can be re-used between different types of models.
 For instance, an atmospheric general circulation model, numerical weather prediction model, and large-eddy simulation could all use the same RRTM radiation object.
+* Already-existing documentation for Sympl can tell your users how to configure and run your model.
+You will likely spend less time writing documentation, but end up with a better documented model.
+As long as you write docstrings, you're good to go!

 Sympl is also a toolkit which contains a number of commonly used objects, such as time steppers and NetCDF output objects.